JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 See [Compatibility-Guided Neighbor Selection for ReSTIR](https://www.youtube.com/watch?v=MCqnETw3l8A) for a good explanation of correlations in ReSTIR.

-Smooth specular surfaces, unlike rough diffuse surfaces, have a low amount of possible paths with strong contributions.
-So as soon as ReSTIR finds one good sample, it tends to propogate to all neighboring pixels, and stay there for a while without being overwritten by new samples.
+Smooth specular surfaces, unlike rough diffuse surfaces, have a small number of possible paths with strong contributions.
+So as soon as ReSTIR finds one good sample, it tends to propagate to all neighboring pixels, and stay there for a while without being overwritten by new samples.
 This over-reuse and correlated neighbor pixels confuse the denoiser.

 > As a side note, in the previous post in this series, I recommended halving the spatial sampling radius after failing to find a valid sample.
 It turns out, this is a bad idea, and I have reverted it.
 Doing this _also_ introduces problematic correlations, as many pixels end up reusing the same few samples within a small radius.